DataJuggler/TransparencyMaker/README.md

 # Hide / Show vs Update Queries

-There are two types of queries; Hide or Update.
+There are two types of queries; Hide/Show and Update.

 # Hide / Show